rebeccawilliams/oldrebeccawilliamssite/content/pages/contact.md

       Email is the best way to reach Rebecca: rebecca@rebeccawilliams.us.

-      Follow her on social (see footer).
+      Follow her on social (see Footer).

       If you want to be formal, use the form.